Observer Design Pattern

 Pros

-2. Open/Closed Principle: We can add new observers to a subject without modifying its code.
-So, it will make it simple to introduce new functionality or behaviour.
+• Open/Closed principle: We can add new observers to a subject without modifying its code.

-3. Reusability: Observers can be reused across different subjects because we can easily attach multiple observers to different subjects.
+• Reusability: We can reuse observers across different subjects because attaching multiple observers to different subjects become easy.

-4. Better data control: The subject is the exclusive owner of the data.
-This results in a cleaner object-oriented design compared to allowing multiple objects to control the same data.
+• Better data control: Here subject is the exclusive owner of the data.
+So this one of the good OOP design compared to the situation where multiple objects are controlling the data.

 Cons:

-• Similar to Observer pattern, we also use Chain of Responsibility, Command and Mediator to connect senders and receivers in various ways.
+• Similar to Observer, we also use Chain of Responsibility, Command and Mediator to connect senders and receivers in various ways.

-• The mediator pattern focuses on coordinating the interactions between objects by centralising the communication logic in a mediator object.
+• Mediator focuses on coordinating between objects by centralising the communication logic in a mediator object.
 So, Observer can be used within the Mediator to notify interested objects about changes or events.
 Here Mediator can act as the subject and the objects it communicates with can be the observers.

 • In some cases, subject can be implemented as the Singleton in the Observer pattern.
 This allows for a centralized point of control.

-4. In distributed systems or multi-threaded environments, we can use observer patterns to synchronize data across different components or threads.
+• In multi-threaded environments, we can use observer patterns to synchronize data across different threads.
 Observers can listen for changes in the shared data and update their local copies or perform required actions based on the changes.

 If you have any queries or feedback, please write us at contact@enjoyalgorithms.com.
 Enjoy learning!